-4. The abode of the offerer of the libation is not far from you, Aświns, going thither in your car.

-5. I invoke SAVITRI, the golden-handed,\ to protect me: he will appoint the station of the worshippers.

-6. Glorify SAVITRI, who is no friend to water,b for our protection: we desire to celebrate his worship.

-7. We invoke SAVITRI, the enlightener of men, the dispenser of various home-insuring wealth.

-8. Sit down, friends; SAVITRI verily is to be praised by us, for he is the giver of riches.

-9. AGNI, bring hither the loving wives of the gods, and TWASHTRI, to drink the Soma juice.
+- 4. The abode of the offerer of the libation is not far from you, Aświns, going thither in your car. - 5.
+I invoke Savitri, the golden-handed, to protect me: he will appoint the station of the worshippers. - 6.
+Glorify Savitri, who is no friend to water, b for our protection: we desire to celebrate his worship. - 7.
+We invoke Savitri, the enlightener of men, the dispenser of various home-insuring wealth. - 8.
+Sit down, friends; SAVITRI verily is to be praised by us, for he is the giver of riches. - 9.
+Agni, bring hither the loving wives of the gods, and Twashíri, to drink the Soma juice.

+Apám-napát might be thought to mean, son of the waters, as napát is often used in the Veda in that sense; but the Sun is rather the parent than the progeny of the waters; as, Adityát jáyate vrishtih,-rain is born from the sun.
+Napát is here taken in its literal purport, who does not cherish (na-pálayatí), but dries them up by his heat, santápena śoshakah.

-a Savitf is, ordinarily, a synonyme of the Sun.
-Golden-handed, suvarňa-hasta, is explained either, he who gives gold to the worshipper, or by a Vaidik legend :-At a sacrifice performed by the gods, Súrya undertook the office of Ritwij, but placed himself in the station of the Brahmá.
+a Savitri is, ordinarily, a synonyme of the Sun.
+Golden-handed, suvarña-hasta, is explained either, he who gives gold to the worshipper, or by a Vaidik legend:-At a sacrifice performed by the gods, Súrya undertook the office of Ritwij, but placed himself in the station of the Brahmá.
 The Adhwaryu priests, seeing him in that position, gave him the oblation termed Prášitra, which, as soon as received by Súrya, cut off the hand that had improperly accepted it.
 The priests who had given the oblation bestowed upon Súrya a hand of gold.
-The legend is narrated in the Kauśútaki, it is said; but there Súrya loses both his hands.
+The legend is narrated in the Kau-sútakí, it is said; but there Súrya loses both his hands.